gianninasd/python-demo/README.md

 Python-demo
 ================
-A Python program that reads a CSV file and for each record, calls a REST API that performs a card payment using pool threading for parallel processing.
+A Python program that reads a CSV file, stores each record in a database and then for each record, calls a REST API that performs a card payment using pool threading for parallel processing.

 ## Pre-requisites
 * Install and run MySQL 5.5 or higher